New York Times journalists, other workers on 24-hour strike

 AP Business Writer

-NEW YORK (AP) — Hundreds of New York Times journalists and other staff walked off the job for 24 hours Thursday, frustrated by contract negotiations that have dragged on for months in the newspaper’s biggest labor dispute in more than 40 years.
+NEW YORK (AP) — More than 1,000 New York Times journalists and other staff walked off the job for 24 hours Thursday, frustrated by contract negotiations that have dragged on for months in the newspaper’s biggest labor dispute in more than 40 years.

-Reporters, editors, photographers and other employees planned a rally outside the Times’ offices, while the newspaper relied on international staff and other non-union journalists to deliver content to its more than 9 million subscribers in the U.S. and other countries.
+Hundreds of reporters, editors, photographers and other employees picketed outside the newspaper’s offices near Manhattan’s Times Square.
+With a hollowed out newsroom, the Times was relying on international and non-union staffers to deliver content to its more than 9 million worldwide subscribers until the strike ends at 12:01 a.m.
+Friday.

+The NewsGuild of New York went through with its pledge to strike after the two sides failed to reach a deal in marathon negotiations that broke off Wednesday evening.
+The sides remain far apart on issues including wages, remote work policies and a performance review system, which the union says is racially biased.
+The current contract expired in March 2021, and the union has accused the company of dragging its feet on negotiations.

+“I’m not angry.
+I’m just deeply disappointed in our company,” said Nikole Hannah Jones, a Pulitzer Prize-winning investigative journalist who spoke at the rally.
+“You shouldn’t have to struggle financially to work at a place like The New York Times no matter what your position is.”

+In an email to the newsroom, Executive Editor Joe Kahn said he was disappointed in the decision to strike when negotiations are not at an impasse, the Times reported in its own story on the walkout.
+Kahn said Thursday’s report would be “robust” but that producing it “will be harder than usual.”

+Stacy Cowley, a finance reporter and chief union negotiator, said the strike nearly depleted many newsroom teams, including her own.

-The strike’s supporters include members of the fast-paced live news desk, which covers breaking news for the digital publication.
-The live desk was operating Thursday, focusing on the U.S. basketball star Brittney Griner’s release from Russian prison as part of a prisoner exchange.
+Those who participated included members of the fast-paced live news desk, which covers breaking news for the digital publication.
+That feature was operating Thursday, focusing on the U.S. basketball star Brittney Griner’s release from Russian prison as part of a prisoner exchange.
+For some news, the Times relied on updating copy pre-written by reporters now on strike.

-In an email to the newsroom, Times Executive Editor Joe Kahn said Thursday’s report would be “robust” but that producing it “will be harder than usual,” the newspaper reported in its own story on the strike.

-More than 1,000 union members had pledged last week to strike starting at 12:01 a.m.
-Thursday unless a deal could be reached to replace a contract that expired in March 2021.
-The two sides negotiated until Wednesday evening but remained far apart on issues including wages, remote work policies and the company’s employee evaluation system, which the union says is vulnerable to racial bias.
+“A news alert with my name on it just went out.
+It was a pre-written story ahead of an expected vote.
+I stand with the guild!” tweeted Times congressional correspondent Annie Karni, whose byline appeared story on the House’s approval of a bill protecting same-sex marriage.

 The NewsGuild has argued that employees deserve better compensation for their roles in helping The New York Times become a success story in the long-beleaguered news industry.

-The strike comes as other U.S. media companies including CNN and the digital media outlet BuzzFeed have cut staff, citing difficult economic conditions and a pull-back in advertising.
+The strike comes as other U.S. media companies including Gannett, CNN and the digital media outlet BuzzFeed have cut staff, citing difficult economic conditions and a pullback in advertising.

-In a note sent to guild-represented staff Tuesday night, Deputy Managing Editor Cliff Levy called the planned strike “puzzling” and “an unsettling moment in negotiations over a new contract.”
-He said it would be the first strike by the bargaining unit since 1981 and “comes despite intensifying efforts by the company to make progress.”
+In a note sent to guild-represented staff Tuesday night, Deputy Managing Editor Cliff Levy called the planned strike “puzzling” and an “unsettling moment in negotiations over a new contract.”

-The New York Times has seen shorter walkouts in recent years, including a half-day protest in August by a new union representing technology workers who claimed unfair labor practices.
-The last strike that stopped the newspaper’s publication was in 1978 and lasted 88 days.
+The New York Times has seen short walkouts in recent years, but the last strike that stopped its publication was in 1978.

 In one breakthrough that both sides called significant, the company backed off its proposal to replace the existing adjustable pension plan with an enhanced 401(k) retirement plan.
 The Times offered instead to let the union choose between the two.
 The company also agreed to expand fertility treatment benefits.